Lattice Point Asymptotics and Volume Growth on Teichmuller space: Introduction.

-In this note, we apply some of the ideas of the Ph.D.
-Thesis of G.~A.~Margulis \cite{margulis} to Teichm{\"u}ller space.
-Let $g\geq 2$, let $\cM_g$ and $\cT_g$ denote the moduli space and the Teichm{\"uller} space of compact Riemann surfaces of genus $g$.
-Let $\qonemg$ (resp. $\qonetg$) denote the bundle of unit-area quadratic differentials on $\cM_g$ (resp. $\cT_g$).
-Let $\Gamma$ be the mapping class group, so e.g. $\qonemg = \qonetg/\Gamma$.
+We briefly recall some defintions.
+For a more detailed introduction, see, e.g.,~\cite{FarbMargalit}.
+Let $g\geq 2$, and let $\Sigma_g$ be a compact topological surface of genus $g$.
+Let $\cM_g$ and $\cT_g$ denote the moduli space and the Teichm{\"uller} space of compact Riemann surfaces of genus $g$.